-Dell Enhanced Pre-Boot System Assessment - ePSA diagnostic 3.0
+Dell Enhanced Pre-Boot System Assessment - ePSA Diagnostic 3.0

-You can invoke the ePSA diagnostics by performing either of the following steps:
+You can invoke the ePSA diagnostics by either of the following ways :

-- Press the F12 key when the system boots and choosing Diagnostics option. - Press Fn+PWR when the system boots.
+- Press the F12 key when the system posts and choose ePSA or Diagnostics option on One Time Boot Menu. - Press and hold Fn(Function key on keyboard) and Power On (PWR) the system.